ashtan19/Periscope/README.md

 ## Periscope

-A react app that leverages the Unsplash API to find you the images that you are looking for!
+A react app that leverages Unsplash's API to find you images that you are looking for!

 ## Example